The Atlanta Child Murders (miniseries)

 The Atlanta Child Murders is an American television miniseries that aired on February 10 and 12, 1985 on CBS.
 The miniseries is a dramatization of the "Atlanta child murders" in which 29 African American children were murdered in Atlanta from summer 1979 through spring 1981.
+It is mostly historically accurate, but like the case that it is based on has been the subject of controversy.
 City officials, who had opted not to participate in the production, expressed disappointment at it.
+The entire second half of the movie takes place in the court room.
+The trial took place in January and February 1982.